_____________________________________________________

 Note that the beam that hits aperture A2 will probably have a larger diameter than the beam that went through aperture A1 (it does, in our setup), because the beam hits the focusing lens, after going through aperture A1, and past its focus, it diverges.
 You might notice the 532 nm wavelength beam converging (towards the extreme right of the picture) here:

-5. Now, you should be able to put a 1mm path length (or longer) quartz cuvette into the beam path (mounted on the z-scan stage) filled with carbon disulphide (we'll call it CS2, henceforth) and take a z-scan of it, to calibrate your setup.
+You should now have a very well aligned laser beam, at the scanning platform. - Now, you should be able to put a 1mm path length (or longer) quartz cuvette into the beam path (mounted on the z-scan stage) filled with carbon disulphide (we'll call it CS2, henceforth) and take a z-scan of it, to calibrate your setup.
 Make sure you have a way to repeatably start and stop your z-scans at the EXACT same points (right down to the stepper count of the stepper motor that you use to drive the z-scan stage), and take multiple calibration curves, just to be sure.
 Your CS2 curve should look like this:

 The symmetricity of the peak and dip (one should look like a reflection of the other, in the x-axis/abscissa, if the start and end points of the scan were placed at zero, on the ordinate) indicate good laser alignment and the smoothness of the curve confirms a stable beam.
-Once this curve has been obtained, it is confirmed that the z-scan setup is configured properly and hence, all z-scan work can proceed.
+Once this curve has been obtained, it is confirmed that the z-scan setup is configured properly and hence, all z-scan work can proceed. - Take all your z-scan data, for all your samples, as well as at different points on each sample, just to be sure.

 Here is the formula you can use to calculate the Chi3 (aka, 3rd order optical non-linearity susceptibility) of your samples, from your z-scan data: